• Skip to primary navigation

 You May Also Like

-If you like this Italian Antipasto Salad, then you may also like these recipes:
+If you like this Italian Antipasto salad, then you may also like these summer recipes with cucumbers, tomatoes, or herbs:

 • Top down view of two plates of ragout: cooked sausage, sliced seared zucchini, chopped kale, white beans, and tomato.
 Side of hot chili flakes on the side.

-Sausage And Bean Ragout with Kale (AKA Ragu)
+Sausage And White Bean Ragout with Kale (AKA Ragu)

 • 2 bowls of orzo pasta in a green herb sauce with diced cucumbers, red onions, and green onions.
 One bowl has shredded parmesan and a spoon.
 Side view.